MUSEOLOGY

 It is strongly recommended to participate in the 'Officina della Critica' series of specialized seminars organized by the professor with external guests.

 Students with disabilities or those with special needs are kindly asked to contact the relevant offices.
+Specific tools for studying is however uploaded in the dedicated section of the Moodle platform.

 This subject deals with topics related to the macro-area "Human capital, health, education" and contributes to the achievement of one or more goals of U. N. Agenda for Sustainable Development